 - Sweet Potato

 - Lemons (Must be brought indoors in the winter in colder climates)

 - Oranges (Must be brought indoors in the winter in colder climates)

 - Strawberries (Replant every three years to maintain vigor and cut down on disease)

 Incorporating more perennial foods into your garden is a smart way to save time and money.
 You won't have to prepare the planting area or spend money on seeds or seedlings at the start of each growing season, and once your plans are established, they'll be less susceptible to drought or other unfavorable growing conditions.

 And it bears mentioning that some perennials can spread to the point of becoming invasive.
-Blackberries, mint, chives and horseradish are just a few examples of plants that you'll need to keep an eye on.
-In fact, you may want to plant these known spreaders in containers, so you can keep their growth in check.
+Blackberries, mint, chives, and horseradish are just a few examples of plants that you'll need to keep an eye on.
+You may want to plant these known spreaders in containers so that you can keep their growth in check.